Research: Epiphone serial numbers and production estimates (1931–1956)

 - 100xxx = Console

 Unlike with the other SN systems, these new SN ranges were used concurrently, i.e. reflecting the timeline of production only within each model.
-This system allows for pretty precise estimates of production figures per model in this period: the highest (known) SN suffix of a model indicating the total number produced – summing up to an estimated total of 2179 units.
+This system was in use from 1946 until 1949, and it allows for pretty precise estimates of production figures per model in this time period: the highest (known) SN suffix of a model indicating the total number produced – summing up to an estimated production total of 2293 units for these electric models during 1946–49.

-An exception (and not included in this figure) is the Zephyr Hawaiian model which carried on where the pre-war SN system C had left off, starting around SN 7307 in 1946 and ending around SN 7908 in 1949 – approx. 602 units in total.
-Note that it is uncertain if this SN range was shared with pre-war amplifiers (see note above).
+An exception (and not included in this total) is the Zephyr Hawaiian model which continued where the pre-war numbering (SN System C) had left off, starting around SN 7307 in 1946 and ending around SN 8001 in 1949 – approx. 695 units in total.
+Note that this SN range was shared with pre-war amplifiers according to our research (see note above and chapter 7); we estimate that 1946–49 around five hundred Zephyr Hawaiian models were produced.

-SN system E: The year 1949 brought significant changes to Epiphone's model lineup and likewise to their SN systems.
-Early examples of the newly introduced Kent Spanish model have "special" SNs in the 3000s and 4000s (stamped on headstock), before switching to SN system B by 1950.
+SN system E (1949–56): The year 1949 brought significant changes to Epiphone's model lineup and likewise to their SN systems.
+Early examples of the newly introduced Kent Spanish model have "special" SNs in the low 3000s and low 4000s (stamped on headstock), before switching to SN system B by 1950 (like all electric hollowbodies).
 Documented examples of the new Kent Hawaiian show "special" SNs in the 75 to 171 range (stamped on headstock).
-In the early 1950s all electric Hawaiian guitars switched to SNs in the 9000s (stamped on bridge unit).
-Due to the yet unclear logic behind the applied "special" SN systems, production totals for these models are difficult to estimate and therefore very approximate.
+By the early 1950s, all electric Hawaiian guitars switched to SNs in the 9000s (stamped on bridge unit).
+Due to the yet unclear logic behind the applied "special" SN systems, production totals for these models are difficult to estimate and therefore very approximate: Currently, about 40 instruments relating to this SN group are documented, suggesting a total production of maybe a few hundred.
 8

-By 1950, all hollowbody electric guitars (and mandolins) joined the SN system B for acoustic instruments (see chapter 2).
+Note: By 1950, all electric hollowbody guitars and mandolins joined the SN system B for acoustic instruments (see chapter 2).

 Epiphone